HamidurRahman1/Bash-Scripting/README.md

     5. `$*` - Similar to `$@` but does not preserve the whitespaces and quotes ex.
 "Arg with space" becomes "Arg" "with" "space".
 Usage of `$*` is discouraged.

-* Command line args with flags: Using flags is a common way of passing input to a script.
+* <b>Command line args with flags:</b> Using flags is a common way of passing input to a script.
 When passing input to the script, there’s a flag (usually a single letter) starting with a hyphen (-) before each argument.
 A flag followed by `:` requires a value.
 Flags can be used in any order.
 ```shell